benwzj/benwzj.github.io/_posts/2019-12-14-JekyllTheme.md

 ## How Jekyll implement style on post

 **Kramdown** is the default Markdown renderer for Jekyll.
 You can also configure Kramdown options.
 **Kramdown** parse markdown file into HTML, and embed CSS style class for each HTML tag.

+### `_layouts` directory

+`_layouts` directory play main role on style of each website page.
+Each page contain layouts information at `front matter`.
+For example, Every post page usually use `post` layout.
+You can change layout style on your specific post by using different layout.

 ### Syntax highlighting for code blocks